jaspector

 Town code Sec.
 7.10.5.1 requires a permit before constructing, enlarging, altering, repairing, moving, demolishing, or changing occupancy of a building or structure, and before regulated electrical, gas, mechanical, or plumbing work.

-1. Contact the Town Clerk or town office to obtain the current building-permit form and confirm filing instructions 2.
+To apply for a building permit in North High Shoals, GA, follow these steps: 1.
+Contact the Town Clerk or town office to obtain the current building-permit form and confirm filing instructions 2.
 Submit an application to the Building Inspector with the required fee and a description of the proposed work and its location 3.
 Provide drawings and specifications when required by the Building Inspector; certain larger or more complex projects require a registered architect or engineer seal under the town code 4.
 The Building Inspector examines the application and plan set for compliance with the technical codes and town ordinances 5.
 If approved, the permit is issued and the permit holder proceeds through the required inspections 6.
 Final approval and certificate of occupancy are required before new occupancy or a change in occupancy

-Other cities in Oconee County
+Other jurisdictions in Oconee County.

-View all Oconee County jurisdictions →
+All Oconee County jurisdictions →